almero-digital-marketing/mikser-docs/tools.md

 ## External tools
-Mikser is very conservative about the usage of external tools.
-It doest come with any plug-ins and subsystems that try to build, compile and pre-process things.
+Mikser is very lean about the usage of external tools.
+It doesn't come with any plug-ins and subsystems that try to build, compile and pre-process style sheets.
 It provides hooks for using those tools as command line utilities.
 To keep things simple there are just two hooks in Mikser.

-* `compile` - This hook is executed prior to any generation.
+* `compile` - This hook is executed prior to any generation or when Mikser detects a change in files folder.
 It is a great place to pre-process your [Less](http://lesscss.org/) and [Sass](http://sass-lang.com/) or compile scripts like [CoffeeScript](http://coffeescript.org/) and [TypeScript](http://www.typescriptlang.org/).
 You can configure as many commands as you need.
 * `build` - This hook is executed after a generation is over.
-You can use it to add and extra build step like minify images, scripts, lint your files or run an external build system like [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/).
+You can use it to add an extra build step to minify images, scripts, lint your files or run an external build system like [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) to do it.
 You can configure as many commands as you need.

-For each of the hooks you can configure commands either by specifying the command or add an additional pattern that will filter the files this command is relevant for.
-By default Mikser watches the folder of your site for changes and takes action when something changes, the pattern tells Mikser what to execute on a file change.
-By default Mikser will inspect commands for common compilators and preprocessors and add appropriate patter to the command.
-Currently there is build-in support for [Less](http://lesscss.org/), [Sass](http://sass-lang.com/), [CoffeeScript](http://coffeescript.org/) and [TypeScript](http://www.typescriptlang.org/).
+For the `compile` hook you can configure commands either by specifying the command or add an additional pattern that will filter the files this command is relevant for.
+By default Mikser watches the `files` folder of your site for changes and takes action when something changes, the pattern filters what command to execute when a file changes.
+By default Mikser will inspect commands for common compilators and preprocessors and add the default pattern to the command.
+Currently there is a build-in support for [Less](http://lesscss.org/), [Sass](http://sass-lang.com/), [CoffeeScript](http://coffeescript.org/) and [TypeScript](http://www.typescriptlang.org/).

 ### Preprocessors and compilators
 Mikser watches and compiles only files located in `files` folder.
 Let's see how we can configure Mikser to use [Less](http://lesscss.org/) and [CoffeeScript](http://coffeescript.org/).